 Getting around Costa Rica is one of the hardest things for travelers to figure out due to the limited transportation options and high cost of traveling.
-Transportation can take up a huge chunk of your travel budget and though there is the cheap public bus, it’s not the most efficient as there aren’t very many routes with constant schedules changes which can make it difficult for those who don’t have a ton of time.
+Transportation can take up a huge chunk of your travel budget, especially if you’re a solo traveler.

-If you’re visiting Costa Rica for a short amount of time and want to go to the beach, you should choose places that are easy to get to in order to minimize time on the road.
-Here are 5 beach towns in Costa Rica that are easy to get to from both SJO and LIR airports and are great places for fist time visitors.
+If you’re visiting for a short amount of time and are looking for nice beach towns in Costa Rica, you should choose places that are not too far in order to minimize time on the road.
+Here are 5 beach towns in Costa Rica that are easy to get to from both San Jose and Liberia airports and are great places for fist time visitors or those on a budget.

 Jaco is the closest beach town to San Jose and the surfing mecca of the country, making it a popular destination for both locals and foreigners.
 It’s more a city beach with high rise condos, bars and clubs and good infrastructure but the beach is not the prettiest.

-Since it’s so close to San Jose, it’s one of the easiest to get to beach towns in Costa Rica, particularly those looking for a good time as it is a big party destination.
-But you can also find some very nice quiet places to stay right outside of Jaco or at the nearby beaches of Playa Herradura or Esterillos.
+Since it’s so close to San Jose, it’s the easiest beach to get to in Costa Rica without a car.
+It’s also ideal for those looking for a good time as it is a big party destination.
+But you can also find some very nice quiet hotels and condos away from all the hustle and bustle.

 How to get to Jaco by bus

 From San Jose: There are direct routes from San Jose downtown, leaving from the 7-10 bus station to Jaco.
-(You need to get a taxi or Uber there from SJO Airport).
-It takes 2 hours and costs $5.
+(You need to get a taxi or Uber there from San Jose Airport).
+It takes 2 hours and costs around $5.
 You can read this guide on taking the bus from San Jose to Jaco here.

 From Liberia: You need to go from Liberia –> Puntarenas –> Jaco.
 The bus from Liberia to Puntarenas departs daily at 5, 7:45, 8:30, 9:30, 10:30, 12:30, 14:30 and 15:30 and takes 3 hours.
 Puntarenas to Jaco departs at 4:30, 5:30, 7:30, 9:30, 13:00, 15:00 and 17:30 and takes 1.5 hours.